International Association for Quantitative Finance: Events

 Often, these events are evening panels with 3–4 speakers; both practitioners and academics typically sit on these panels.
 Much of the information presented at these events is available afterward on the IAQF website.

 Every year, the IAQF honors one member of the financial engineering world with its Financial Engineer of the Year (FEOY) award.
 The winner is selected through an exhaustive nomination and voting process and the list of former winners illustrates the high standards that the nominees must meet.
 Former FEOY recipients continue to serve the IAQF as Senior Fellows and include such notable names as Myron Scholes, Robert Merton, William Sharpe, and Jonathan Ingersoll.

 The winner of the FEOY is celebrated at an annual Gala-dinner hosted by the IAQF and traditionally held at the United Nations building in New York City.
-This event is attended by many of the most distinguished members of the field and is one of the most important evenings on the IAQF calendar.

-The IAQF hosts an annual conference in the late spring, which is an all day event which includes some of the biggest names in the industry.
-The schedule consists of 2–3 panels and a keynote speech by the previous year’s Financial Engineer of the Year, all of which circle around one common theme.
-The conference is one of the most highly attended and anticipated events of the year.
+The IAQF hosts an annual conference in the late spring, which is an all day event.
+The schedule consists of 2–3 panels and a keynote speech by the previous year's Financial Engineer of the Year, all of which circle around one common theme.